djkramnik/ui-annotations/README.md

 training
 ====
 * generate more interactive proposals
-* create granular labels for all of them
+* create granular labels for all of them... classifying bad examples as OTHER for later confidence threshold creation
 * train interactive classifier
 * run the composite synthetic data generator
 * retrain interactive model.. using additional data